pintergreg/software-engineering/practicals/01_project_assignment.md

 ## geo-mapping

 - responsible for determining the location of the drone show
     - using GPS coordinates
+- the height as well so the result is a 3D hull
-- saving/loading/editing area description files
+- saving/loading/editing area/volume description files
 - mapping the animation trajectory to real world (GPS) coordinates
 - DEMO: [geojson.io](https://geojson.io/?map=15.43/47.52645/19.04699)